team-sakata/awesome-scisci/README.md

 - [STI](https://www.sti2023.org/) - International Conference on Science, Technology and Innovation Indicators
 - [twt](https://grk2696.de/?page_id=349) - Collaboration and Interdisciplinarity in Science and Technology

+## General Useful Resources
+- [ASJC Codes](https://support.qs.com/hc/en-gb/articles/4406036892562-All-Science-Journal-Classifications-ASJC-Codes) -ASJC codes are used in Scopus to classify and categorize published research by its subject area.
+This is done using the aims and scope of the title (e.g. journal), and the content that it publishes.

 ## Articles & Lectures
 | Title | Author | Date | Journal |
 | ---- | ---- | ---- | ---- |